Protests against responses to the COVID-19 pandemic: Austria

 The newly created Fundamental Rights Party (MFG), has been planning recent anti-lockdown protests in Austria.
 The group compared Covid restrictions with "Nazi rule".
 The country's third largest political party, the Freedom Party of Austria (FPÖ), has also strongly condemned the Covid restrictions, and its new leader, Herbert Kickl, has pushed misleading and false views of the virus, including claims that the vaccination programme is really a "genetic experiment".
 Kickl urged a public crowd to reject compulsory vaccinations.
 Fifteen thousand people later rallied at the Heldenplatz square in Vienna to protest against the anti-Covid measures and were later joined by thousands more, with approximately 44,000 people taking part in the rally in total.

+Azerbaijan

+In June 2020, Azerbaijan faced public backlash against its COVID-19 measures.
+During a strict weekend lockdown, police in the Yasamal raion of Baku arrested a man for allegedly violating quarantine rules.
+When residents protested by throwing garbage from their balconies, authorities launched a large-scale operation the next morning, detaining 11 people, some reportedly beaten during arrest.
+Videos of the incident spread widely online, sparking nationwide outrage over heavy-handed enforcement.
+Some citizens protested by shouting from their windows, while activists displayed banners criticizing the police response.

+In July 2020, Azerbaijan saw major protests following border clashes with Armenia.
+While driven largely by patriotic sentiment, the demonstrations also reflected broader frustration with COVID-19 restrictions, with some protesters calling for an end to quarantine measures.

 Belgium

 On 31 January 2021, police in Brussels said they had arrested more than 400 people to prevent a banned protest of anti-COVID-19 measures.
 On 21 November 2021, about 35,000 people in the streets of Brussels took part in demonstration, which began peaceful before violence broke out.
 Waving nationalist flags of Flanders and banners against the more restrictive rules for the unvaccinated, several people hidden by hoods also attacked some police cars.
 At least two officers and one protester were injured.
 Protesters threw stones at police as they advanced with water cannon at the main junction in front of the European Union Commission headquarters.
 Protesters also threw smoke bombs and fireworks, the newspaper Le Soir reported.
 The situation calmed down later, police said.